Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

 Our analysis of awae for these two distribution is given in Figures \ref{fig:poisson_entropy} and~\ref{fig:uniform_entropy}, respectively.
-We compute and display \begin{itemize} \item the original entropy of target's inputs prior to the computation $H(\vec{X}_T)$ (subfigure a) \item the awae or target's remaining average entropy after the computation $H(\vec{X}_T \mid X_T + X_S)$ (subfigure a) \item their difference which represents the absolute entropy loss $H(\vec{X}_T) - H(\vec{X}_T \mid X_T + X_S)$ (subfigure b) and \item the entropy loss relative to the original entropy prior to the execution $\frac{H(\vec{X}_T) -H(\vec{X}_T \mid X_T + X_S)}{H(\vec{X}_T)}$ (subfigure c) \end{itemize} with a single target ($|T| = 1$), a varying number of spectators, and varying distribution parameters.
-Note, the absolute loss is equivalent to the mutual information between the target and the output:
+We compute and display \begin{itemize} \item the original entropy of target's inputs prior to the computation $H(\vec{X}_T)$ (subfigure a) \item the awae or target's remaining entropy after the computation $H(\vec{X}_T \mid X_T + X_S)$ (subfigure a) \item their difference of the two that represents the absolute entropy loss $H(\vec{X}_T) - H(\vec{X}_T \mid X_T + X_S)$ (subfigure b) and \item the entropy loss relative to the original entropy prior to the execution $\lpp{H(\vec{X}_T) -H(\vec{X}_T \mid X_T + X_S)}/{H(\vec{X}_T)}$ (subfigure c) \end{itemize} with a single target ($|T| = 1$), a varying number of spectators, and varying distribution parameters.
+Relative entropy loss is included to demonstrate to potential input contributors, who are likely non-experts, that information disclosure is small.
+That is, disclosure of, e.g., 5\% of input's information is easier to explain to non-experts than 0.1 bits of entropy.
+The absolute loss is equivalent to the mutual information between the target input and the output: \ifCONF $ I(\vec{X}_T; O) = H(\vec{X}_T) - H(\vec{X}_T \mid X_T + X_S).$ \else